-Visitors are always welcome to our campus, and should park in the Visitor sections of the General parking lots.
-There are also specifically marked parking spaces in the Hayman Parking Lot for visitors to the College.
+Visitors are always welcome to our campus, and should park in the General parking lots or designated spaces adjacent to Cruzen-Murray library.
 Visitors who received parking citations in error or during large scheduled events should contact their College host or Campus Safety at (208) 459-5151.
 Hosts should forward citations needing to be voided to Campus Safety with a short explanatory note.